9 of the Best Collard Greens Varieties to Grow at Home

 Seeds are available from Eden Brothers.

-2. Ellen Felton Dark
+3. Ellen Felton Dark

-This type is known to have been grown originally by a gardener named Ellen Felton, of Beaufort County, North Carolina.
-Her son Harrell carried on the tradition of growing this crop and saving seeds each year, and he donated some to the USDA in 2003.
+Her son Harrell carried on the tradition of growing this crop, saving seeds each year and he donated some to the USDA in 2003.

-Plants have a mature height of 15-22 inches with a spread of 22-35 inches.
-Plants mature in 60-80 days.
+Plants have a mature height of 15 to 22 inches with a spread of 22 to 35 inches.
+Plants mature in 60 to 80 days.

-3. Georgia
+4. Georgia

-Also known as ‘Georgia Hybrid’ or ‘Georgia Southern,’ this heirloom cultivar is a favorite among growers.
+Also known as ‘Georgia Hybrid’ or ‘Georgia Southern,’ this heirloom collard cultivar is a favorite among growers.
 And the flavor only improves with a touch of light frost.

 Plant your first crop in the spring, and sow again in summer for a late-season harvest.